 What is a 360 electric toothbrush?

 That's the promise of these new 360 electric toothbrushes!
 A deep cleaning without effort ?
 However, this type of toothbrush is used for micro-cleaning and whitening of teeth, not to replace your daily brushing, but to complete a deep cleaning.
 It has multiple brush heads and is rechargeable.

-In any case, keep in mind that no 360 electric toothbrush has yet proven to be sufficient on its own.
+However, keep in mind that no 360 electric toothbrush has yet proven to be sufficient on its own.
 So you need to keep up a habit of brushing your teeth with a manual or traditional electric toothbrush.

-The different types of 360 electric toothbrushes:
+The different types of electric toothbrush 360

 Although this technology is still new on the market, there are various versions of these toothbrushes and no doubt other types will be developed in the future.

-The 360 Sonic Toothbrush:
+The 360 sonic toothbrush

-LewisCare 360 Toothbrush:
+LewisCare 360 Toothbrush

 This is a version that promises to whiten your teeth and adds a blue light.
 It vibrates more than the others and cleans the surface, but not the spaces between the teeth.
-A possible option if you use whitening toothpastes (avoid the charcoal in them).
+A possible option if you use whitening toothpastes (avoid the charcoal in it).

 What are the pros and cons of 360 electric toothbrushes ?

-Benefits of a 360 toothbrush:
+The benefits of a 360 toothbrush

-- It adds another opportunity to clean your teeth after your regular brushing;
+- It adds another opportunity to clean your teeth after your regular brushing.

-- It can help whiten your teeth;
+- It can help whiten your teeth.

-- It fits over braces, making them easier to clean;
+- It fits over braces, making them easier to clean.

-- You have your hands free while using it;
+- You have your hands free while using it.

-- It doesn't take much extra time;
+- It doesn't take much extra time.

-- Your teeth get more brushing time (up to 45 seconds on each tooth versus a second or two when you go tooth by tooth with a regular brush);
+- Your teeth get more brushing time (up to 45 seconds on each tooth versus a second or two when you go tooth by tooth with a regular brush).

 - Some models can be cut if they are too big to fit in your mouth.

-The disadvantages of a 360 toothbrush:
+The disadvantages of a 360 toothbrush

 - They can't reach hard-to-reach areas;